WWSP

 WWSP (89.9 FM) is a student-operated radio station broadcasting from Stevens Point, Wisconsin.
 The station is owned by the Board of Regents of the University of Wisconsin System.
-Broadcasting an alternative format, it features locally sourced programming augmented by AP Radio.
+The station broadcasts on an alternative format and features alternative and independent music, sports, and talk programming.

-Each April the station hosts a trivia contest run by local radio personality Jim "Oz" Oliva and John Eckendorf.
-It serves as a fundraiser for the station and the college.
-Billing itself as "The World's Largest Trivia Contest," the contest regularly draws 12,000 players with local participants from Portage County and other counties such as Wood and Marathon.
-Distant teams and displaced members of local teams can also participate remotely through the station's webcast.
+Each April the station hosts a trivia contest run by local radio personalities David A. Colthurst and Jim "Oz" Oliva to raise funds for the station.
+Billing itself as "The World's Largest Trivia Contest," the contest regularly draws 12,000 players with local, national, and international participants.